Denitrobacterium

 Denitrobacterium is a genus of Actinomycetota with a single species, in the family Coriobacteriaceae.
 Originally isolated from the bovine rumen, Denitrobacterium are non-motile and non-spore forming.
 The only described species in this genus is Denitrobacterium detoxificans.
 The specific niche of this bacterium in the bovine rumen is theorized to be the detoxification/metabolism of nitrotoxins and miserotoxin.

 Characteristics of Denitrobacterium detoxificans

 The sole species currently described in the genus Denitrobacterium, D. detoxificans, is a Gram-positive, obligate anaerobe.
 In the study conducted by Anderson et al., all of the four strains (NPOH1, NPOH2, NPOH3, and MAJ1) are shown to possess high G+C content in their DNAs (60, 58, 56, and 60 mol%, respectively) and are closely related to one another (more than 99% sequence identity).
 Additionally, the closest intergeneric relative is Coriobacterium glomerans with 86% sequence identity, based on the 16S rRNA sequence comparison between the NPOH1 strain and sequences available in GenBank.

-Metabolism of Nitrocompounds by Denitrobacterium detoxificans
+Metabolism of nitrocompounds by D. detoxificans

 In the bovine rumen, Denitrobacterium detoxificans metabolizes the following substrates through oxidation: